kimsk/try-chia/programming/chialisp/README.md

 - A spend specifies a coin ID, reveals the full code of its puzzle, presents a solution, and there's also an aggregated signature
 - Anybody can attempt to spend a coin, the aggregated signature opcode enforces ownership

+> To 'send a coin to somebody' you simply create a puzzle that requires the recipient's signature, but then allows them to return any other OpCodes that they like.

+### Wallets
+A wallet is some software that has several features that make it easy for a user to interact with coins.

+- A wallet keeps track of public and private keys
+- A wallet can generate puzzles and solutions
+- A wallet can sign things with its keys
+- A wallet can identify and remember what coins that the user 'owns'
+- A wallet can spend coins

+> all wallets already know and agree on what the standard format for sending a coin to somebody is.
+They know what their own pubkeys are, so when a new coin is created a wallet can check if the puzzle inside that coin is a 'standard send puzzle' to one of their pubkeys.
+If it is, then that coin can be considered to be owned by that 'wallet' as nobody else can spend it.

+### Coin ownership
+Coin ownership refers to the concept of creating a coin with a puzzle that means it can only be spent when signed by the private key of the coin's "owner".
+The goal of wallet software is to generate, interpret and manage these kinds of coins and puzzles.

 ### Smart Transactions

 - Smart Transactions: Applications & Use Cases